 - Limit submittal requirements to the information required to allow the selection panel to make an informed decision.
 Documentation should be adequate to convey the value of a submittal in terms of the technical proposal and cost or price-related factors, and reasonable for the owner to review prior to team selection. - Limit presentation materials to collateral that adequately illustrates the scope and value of the finalists' proposals or align the honorarium payment with requirements for additional deliverables such as physical models and/or a video fly-through.
-Ensure fair competition between capable firms with varying financial resources. - Provide consistent requirements for proprietary meetings, the proposal and the final interviews.
+Recognize that capable firms have varying financial resources. - Provide consistent requirements for proprietary meetings, the proposal and the final interviews.

-Reducing submittal requirements can limit overall costs but may not reduce the effort required to arrive at fixed price proposal for a traditional or bridging procurement.
+Reducing submittal requirements can limit overall costs but may not reduce the effort required to arrive at fixed cost proposal for a traditional or bridging procurement.